European market potential for specialty coffee

 In general, several aspects stand out:

-- High quality: Some consider specialty coffees those with a cupping score of 80 and above, but for others a specialty coffee means a cupping score of 85 or higher.
+- High quality: Some consider specialty coffees to be those with a cupping score of 80 and above, but for others a specialty coffee means a cupping score of 85 or higher.
 How high the bar is set really depends on the buyer.
-There are different protocols you can use to grade a coffee, such as the one developed by the Specialty Coffee Association.
+There are different protocols you can use to grade coffee, such as the one developed by the Specialty Coffee Association.

 Unique origins or terroirs are very important in the specialty segment, creating different product types, including:

 - Single origin: Origins have been receiving increasing attention from industry and consumers for some time now.
-Single origin is associated to high quality and uniqueness from a certain region or country.
+Single origin is associated with high quality and uniqueness from a certain region or country.
 Examples of single-origin coffees include Jamaican Blue Mountain, Hawaii Kona, Kenya AA and Guatemala Antigua.

 - Micro lots and nano lots: The specialty coffee market has led to an increase in micro and nano lots.
 These lots consist of extremely high-quality coffee beans, which are sold for a much higher price than other coffees.
 Micro lots usually consist of around 10–75 bags.
 Nano lots are even smaller, consisting of fewer than five bags of coffee, representing an even more exclusive quality.
-As volumes are low and the costs for preparing these lots and their associated logistics are high, micro and nano lots do not usually represent the core business of a coffee producer, but may primarily boost the producer’s renown for having the skills to produce interesting varieties and processing coffee.
+As volumes are low and the costs for preparing these lots and their associated logistics are high, micro and nano lots do not usually represent the core business of a coffee producer, but may primarily boost the producer’s reputation for having the skills to produce interesting varieties of processed coffee.